nf1s/iban/README.md

 ### Full Solution
 1. Tests with good coverage
-2. Memoization: In memory caching for IBAN results
+2. In memory caching for IBAN results
 3. Refactoring and docstrings